 At the end of each reporting period, monetary assets and liabilities are re-measured to the functional currency using exchange rates in effect at the balance sheet date.
 Non-monetary assets and liabilities are re-measured at historical exchange rates.
 Gains and losses related to re-measurement are recorded as financial income (expense) in the consolidated statements of income (loss) as appropriate.

 Cash and cash equivalents

-Cash equivalents are short-term highly liquid investments that are readily convertible to cash with original maturities of three months or less.
+Cash and cash equivalents consist of cash in banks and highly liquid investments with an original maturity of three months or less at the date of purchase.